Rangiora Recreation Ground

 Rangiora Recreation Ground (also known as the MainPower Oval through a sponsorship deal with local company MainPower) is a cricket ground in Rangiora, Canterbury, New Zealand.

 The Recreation Ground is recorded as being in existence since the early 1870s, and used for cricket since 1891.
 It first held a first-class match when Canterbury played Central Districts in the 2003/04 State Championship.
 Since the 2011 Christchurch earthquake damaged Lancaster Park beyond repair, Canterbury have played many of their first-class home matches in Rangiora.
-Canterbury first played a List A match there in the 2003/04 State Shield when they played Auckland, with eight matches in that format having been held there in the 2011-12 Ford Trophy. as well as a handful of Twenty20 matches.
+Canterbury first played a List A match there in the 2003/04 State Shield when they played Auckland, with eight matches in that format having been held there in the 2011-12 Ford Trophy as well as a handful of Twenty20 matches.
+By the end of the 2024–25 season, there had been 42 first-class matches at the ground, and 32 List A matches.

 Two Youth One Day Internationals have been played at Rangiora Recreation Ground, both in the 2010 Under-19 World Cup when England Under-19s played West Indies Under-19s and Australia Under-19s.
 The ground has also been used a home venue for Canterbury Women in the State League since the 2006/07 season.

 The Canterbury Country Hawke Cup team use Rangiora Recreation Ground as their home ground.
 They successfully defended their title there against North Otago in 2014–15.